Orientalism (book): Professional

 In the article "Said's Splash" (2001), Martin Kramer says that, fifteen years after the publication of Orientalism (1978), UCLA historian Nikki Keddie (whom Said praised in Covering Islam, 1981) who originally had praised Orientalism as an "important, and, in many ways, positive" book, had changed her mind.
 In Approaches to the History of the Middle East (1994), Keddie criticises Said's work on Orientalism, for the unfortunate consequences upon her profession as an historian:

 I think that there has been a tendency in the Middle East field to adopt the word "orientalism" as a generalized swear-word, essentially referring to people who take the "wrong" position on the Arab–Israeli dispute, or to people who are judged too "conservative".
 It has nothing to do with whether they are good or not good in their disciplines.
 So, "orientalism", for many people, is a word that substitutes for thought and enables people to dismiss certain scholars and their works.
 I think that is too bad.
 It may not have been what Edward Said meant at all, but the term has become a kind of slogan.

+Thesis

+Douglas Murray criticized the central point of the thesis that Westerners encountered other societies through the lens of the societies they came from:

+After all, through what other lens might Western travelers and scholars have been expected to look at the Orient?
+Could they have been expected to look at the Middle East through Chinese eyes?
+Or Middle Eastern eyes?
+And why should Western explorers, linguists, and others be held to such a strange standard?
+It would be curious indeed to expect Arabs to have looked at Europe through European eyes.
+Or for the Chinese to look at the Middle East through Aboriginal eyes.
+Everybody approaches a different culture through references they have picked up in the culture they are from.
+There is nothing sinister about this.
+It is inevitable.

+In the central thesis and many other cases, Said held the West to standards expected of no other society and then castigated the West for failing to live up to these standards.